-Our facilities include specialty cardiac laboratories (labs) that enhance our physicians' abilities.
-The technology in these labs lets us quickly and effectively diagnose and learn more about your condition.
-This gives our heart doctors the information they need to develop a treatment plan that's just right for you.
+Our facilities include specialty cardiac laboratories to enhance our physicians' abilities.
+The technology in our procedural labs allows for efficient and effective diagnosis about your condition.
+This gives our cardiovascular specialists the information they need to develop a treatment plan that's just right for you.

 - Transesophageal echocardiography